varunvasudeva1/ollama-server-docs/README.md

 Follow Nvidia's guide [here](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Debian) to install the latest CUDA drivers.

+> [!WARNING]
-> IMPORTANT: Don't skip this step.
+> Don't skip this step.
 Not installing the latest drivers after upgrading Debian packages will throw your installations out of sync, leading to broken functionality.
 When updating, target everything important at once.
 Also, rebooting after this step is a good idea to ensure that your system is operating as expected after upgrading these crucial drivers.

 ### Ollama